 A postal route operated here when North America wasn’t yet settled by Europeans.
-Travelers and businessmen slept here in style 200 years before there was even such a thing as the United States.
+International traders slept here in style 200 years before there was even such a thing as the United States.

 But today the caravanserai of Zafaraniyeh sits empty and abandoned, like thousands of other ancient jewels all over Iran, victim of time, cultural amnesia and a bureaucracy too overwhelmed to protect all of the nation’s heritage from trespassers – or the tourist passersby with plain dumb luck.